ibm-cloud-docs/vmwaresolutions/services/ocp_managing.md

   2. Go to **Networking > Segments**.
   3. Edit the `ocp-internal` segment.
   4. Expand **DHCP Static Bindings** and click **Set** to open the Set Static Bindings window.
   5. Review the list of existing bindings and make a note of the next available IP address.
-  6. Examine one of the existing worker bindings to look at information that you will need later.
+  6. Examine one of the existing worker bindings to look at information that you need later.
 Make a note of the gateway address and the DHCP options.
 To view the DHCP options, click **Set** next to **DHCP Options**.
 On the Options window, select **Generic Options** from the **Select DHCP Option** dropdown list.
 Make a note of the options that are set.
   7. Close the existing binding that you were examining to return to the Set Static Bindings window.
   8. Click **Add IPV4 Static Binding**.
 Complete the details for the new worker, including the DHCP options that you previously noted.
   9. When you are done, click **Save** to commit the changes.